-Third day of Chinese New Year: try your luck on Raceday
+Third day of Chinese New Year: test your luck on Raceday

-Throughout Chinese New Year: make a wish at the Lam Tsuen Wishing Tree
+Throughout Chinese New Year: make a wish at the Wishing Trees in Lam Tsuen

-The Lantern Festival, also known as the Chinese Valentine’s Day, falls on the 15th day of Chinese New Year (5 February 2023).
-This is when families gather to eat glutinous rice balls, which symbolise togetherness.
-When the first full moon of a new year rolls around, it’s customary to watch the lanterns lit and play riddle games with loved ones, marking the end of the CNY celebrations in Hong Kong in the perfect way.
+The Lantern Festival, also known as the Chinese Valentine’s Day, falls on the final day of Chinese New Year celebration.
+Glutinous rice balls, which represent unity and togetherness, are eaten.
+Against the backdrop of the first full moon of the year, it’s customary to watch the enchanting lanterns illuminate the night sky, while riddle games spark laughter and connection among loved ones, closing the days-long celebrations on a spirited note.

 There’s a saying that the most ideal day to open lai see (red packets) is on the seventh day of Chinese New Year, also known as ‘everyone’s birthday’.
 But some say it’s best to wait until the 15th day as it means accumulating wealth for the rest of the year.